Continuum theory of electrostatic-elastic coupling interactions in colloidal crystals: Minimal coupling model: mean-field theory

 \section{Minimal coupling model: mean-field theory}

-We consider a minimal model describing the electrostatic-elastic coupling as follows: we have an ideal colloid crystalline lattice of charged macroions, see Fig. \ref{Fig0}, embedded in a bathing Coulomb fluid of mobile univalent positive and negative ions, in thermal equilibrium with a bulk phase.
+We consider a minimal model describing the { electrostatic-elastic} coupling as follows: we have an ideal colloid crystalline lattice of charged macroions, see Fig. \ref{Fig0}, embedded in a bathing Coulomb fluid of mobile univalent positive and negative ions, in thermal equilibrium with a bulk phase.
 In the spirit of a continuum theory both of the components, the mobile ions as well as the lattice colloids, are assumed to be point-like.
 In addition we assume that the lattice colloids can exhibit only small deviations from their equilibrium lattice positions, while the bathing Coulomb fluid ions are fully mobile.

 Within this model we assume that the free energy of the system as being decomposable into an elastic part, describing the lattice colloids, an electrostatic part, describing the mobile Coulomb fluid, as well as a minimal coupling part that connects the electrostatic field with elastic deformation.
-Our aim is then to calculate an effective electrostatic-elastic interaction between two point-like interstitial test particles ("intrusions") immersed into the system, that interact with the Coulomb fluid components electrostatically as well as with the background colloidal lattice elastically.
-While the motivation for this model is taken directly from recent experiments \cite{liu2022lattice}, our model presents a rather simplified/idealized version of the experimental system.
-We note that the interstitial test particles should not be identified as colloids themselves, since their presence would introduce lattice defects and consequently large crystalline deformations into the underlying colloid lattice, while the interstitial small ions only introduce small deformations.
+Our aim is then to calculate an effective { electrostatic-elastic} interaction between two point-like interstitial test particles ("intrusions") immersed into the system, that interact with the Coulomb fluid components electrostatically as well as with the background colloidal lattice elastically.